EGaraldi/corecon/paper/paper.md

 repository of easy-to-retrieve constraints.

 To our knowledge, this is the first module of its kind - at least in the EoR community.
-With a similar spirit, there exist a collection of all the known quasars above a redshift of 5.7 (@qsolist).
+With a similar spirit, there exist a collection of all the known quasars above a redshift of 5.7 (@qsolist) and a compilation of galaxy data for the specific purpose of validating the VELOCIraptor halo finder (@velociraptor_validation_data).
 Additionally, an effort toward openness of research in the EoR field recently materialized into an open analysis pipeline for the reduction of spectra taken in most of the major telescopes in the world (@pypelt).